 The penalties for use of excessive force depend on the amount of force used, the victim, and the injuries involved.
 If the police officer exceeds the degree of force permitted by law, they may face common criminal charges like any other individual.
 This includes the criminal offenses of assault, murder, or manslaughter.

 Second-degree murder in Colorado involves the knowing killing of another without premeditation.5 The penalties for second-degree murder include 4 to 48 years in prison and fines of up to $1 million.
 Manslaughter involves recklessly causing the death of another.6 Penalties include 2 to 16 years in prison and fines of up to $500,000.

-Assault in charged in the first, second, or third degree, depending on the specific facts of the case.
-Penalties for assault depend on the degree, and can range from 6 months in jail up to 32 years in prison.
+Assault in charged in the first, second, or third-degree, depending on the specific facts of the case.
+Penalties for assault depend on the degree.

 A police officer who witnesses another police officer using excessive force must report the use of force to the officer’s immediate supervisor.
 This includes when a police officer is carrying out their law enforcement duties in: